Adair Turner, Baron Turner of Ecchinswell: Honoured

 On 7 September 2005 he was created a life peer as Baron Turner of Ecchinswell, of Ecchinswell in the County of Hampshire, awarded in recognition of his public service to the nation (he has a cottage in Ecchinswell).
 He sits as a crossbencher.

 In 2016 he was elected an Honorary Fellow of the Royal Society.

 Personal life

 In 1985 he married Orna Ní Chionna, whom he met at McKinsey.
-She comes from Ireland, and was born c.
-1956.
-She was Chair of the council of the Soil Association and a non-executive director of Northern Foods.
-Orna is a non-executive director of Royal Mail plc.
+She comes from Ireland, and was born 1956.
+She was Chair of the Soil Association council and a non-executive director of Northern Foods and Royal Mail plc.
+Since 2023 she has been chair of the Eden Project Trust.